Table of Contents

-This color-keyed financial graph offers a distinct measurement of the level of profit you are able to generate for your various shareholders.
-This particular metric is calculated by dividing your business’s net income (minus the dividends to preferred stocks) by the equity of your shareholders (excluding preferred shares) - not only does this provide an excellent gauge on financial performance but it’s also effective for comparison with other competitors within your sector.
+This color-keyed visual offers a distinct measurement of the level of profit you are able to generate for your various shareholders.
+This particular metric is calculated by dividing your business’s net income (minus the dividends to preferred stocks) by the equity of your shareholders (excluding preferred shares) - not only does this provide an excellent gauge of financial performance, but it’s also effective for comparison with other competitors within your sector.

 The better your Return on Equity, the more value you are offering to your shareholders, which will translate to tangible long-term commercial success.

 This financial graph template focuses especially on the IT department, but you can easily adjust it for any other function in a company.
-We can see how the allocation of costs behaves in designated units (software, hardware, SP, and personnel) while depicting the cost percentage of each of their elements (for example, administration, development, operations, and support).
-It's crucial to monitor the expenses graph to identify the main cost drivers on the one hand and possibilities on the other, so that the company can adjust their strategies.
+We can see how the allocation of costs behaves in designated units (software, hardware, SP, and personnel) while depicting the cost percentage of each of their elements (for instance, administration, development, operations, and support).
+It's crucial to monitor the expenses graph to identify the main cost drivers on the one hand and possibilities on the other so that the company can adjust its strategies.

-If you see that one unit spends significant amounts of financial resources, it would make sense to investigate further and check if the costs are justified or need more attention.
-By using a relevant online business intelligence software, you can directly interact with all of the data presented in this visual, and dig deeper as much as you need.
+If you see that one unit spends significant amounts of resources, it would make sense to investigate further and check if the costs are justified or need more attention.
+By using relevant online business intelligence software, you can directly interact with all of the values presented in this visual and dig deeper as much as you need.
 Not only will you cut time into exporting, importing, scrolling, and searching for the right information, but your comprehension will be much quicker since humans are visual creatures, as stated earlier.

-Financial data visualization examples wouldn't be complete without cost avoidance.
+Our list of financial data visualization examples wouldn't be complete without cost avoidance.
 This is one of the graphs that are important to take care of since it tracks how much costs, in this case, of a procurement department, have been saved in a specific time frame.
-You can also depict a 5-year trend like in our example above and organize by supplier category.
-This metric is not that tangible as direct cost savings, for example, but it does bring value to the whole procurement department.
+You can also depict a 5-year trend like in our template above and organize it by supplier category.
+This metric is not as tangible as direct cost savings, for example, but it does bring value to the whole procurement department.

-The cash conversion cycle (CCC) is a financial metric that helps companies in tracking how much time a company needs to convert its resources into cash from sales.
-In our example, the formula is also simply depicted so that it can easily be followed: you need to add the days sales outstanding to the days of inventory outstanding and deduct the days payable outstanding to calculate the cash conversion cycle.
-If you use a finance graph that you can interact with, and calculates the data automatically based on your input, the possibility of making a human error is minimized.
-You don't have to manually calculate each time you need a report, but you can monitor your data in real-time, with just a few clicks.
+The cash conversion cycle (CCC) is a metric that helps companies in tracking how much time a company needs to convert their resources into cash from sales.
+In our example, the formula is also simply depicted so that it can easily be followed: you need to add the day's sales outstanding to the days of inventory outstanding and deduct the days payable outstanding to calculate the cash conversion cycle.
+If you use a finance graph that you can interact with and calculates the data automatically based on your input, the possibility of making a human error is minimized.
+You don't have to calculate each time you need a report manually, but you can monitor your data in real time with just a few clicks.

 In the end, the goal is always to decrease the cycle as much as possible since an increment can mean that the organization is not fully efficient in its management and operations.
 It's simple: if the company sells what consumers want to buy, the cycle is quick and healthy.
 If not, additional corrections need to be performed so that the company doesn't fall into even more serious difficulties.